Tech-at-DU/React-Redux-Tetris-Tutorial/P13-Connect-Controls/readme.md

 }
 ```

-With this in place you can get to work making the buttons to their job!
+With this in place, you can get to work making the buttons for their job!

 # Call Actions